sinm/argparser/README.md

 MIT for now.

 ## TODO
-* Go steal milk for the hazards done.
+* Go steal milk for the hazards applied.